-Activity or Local School Bus Conversion - As long as the model year of a replacement bus (E2RB) is in excess of 8 years of the model year currently being replaced, the bus can be considered for conversion.
+1. Activity or Local School Bus Conversion - As long as the model year of a replacement bus (E2RB) is in excess of 8 years of the model year currently being replaced, the bus can be considered for conversion.
 An E2RC can be converted at any time.

-By notifying DPI Transportation Services in writing, an LEA may convert a parked bus to an activity bus by making appropriate mechanical adjustments to the vehicle.
+By notifying DPI Transportation Services in writing, an LEA may convert a parked bus (or, with approval, a route bus) to an activity bus by making appropriate mechanical adjustments to the vehicle.
 This includes the removal of lettering referring to "school bus" and North Carolina Public Schools.
-An LEA may also convert a parked bus to a local school bus (e.g. for a locally-funded program) by notifying DPI Transportation Services in writing of the 8000-level number to be assigned.
+An LEA may also convert a parked bus to a local school bus (e.g. for a locally nonstate-funded program) by notifying DPI Transportation Services in writing of the 8000-level number to be assigned.